- Travel and Places»

 The Summer Hill, at a distance of 5 km from The Mall is a lovely place.
 The view from the railway station situated here is breathtaking.
 During the visits to Shimla, Mahatma Gandhi often stayed here.
 The Himachal Pradesh University is also situated here.

-The Annandale known as the playground of Shimla, is about 3 km from The Mall and is a favourite picnic spot.
+The Annandale known as the playground of Shimla is about 3 km from The Mall and is a favorite picnic spot.
 The cricket and polo are also played here.

 Tara Devi temple, dedicated to the goddess of stars on the top of the hill is about 11 km from Shimla.
 The headquarters of Bharat Scouts and Guides is located here.

 Junga, a former royal retreat of an erstwhile state of Keonthal is about 26 km from Shimla.

 The Anand Vilas is a temple of all Faiths and is located midway between Shimla and Junga.
 A school named "Art is Values" is situated here, where the students come from all over the India.

 Mashobra is 13 km from Shimla, and is a famous for the annual Sipi fair held in June.

 Kufri about 16 km from Shimla has a zoo and is a famous for winter sports.

 Chharabra is a tourist place and a picnic spot en route to Kufri.